Rohan-Nair/pierre/README.md

 ## Building Icons

-To build all our SVG icons from figma there's a couple preparation steps that you need to run first.
+To build all our SVG icons from Figma there's a couple preparation steps that you need to run first.

-Perform a full export of all `Published Icons` the `Pierre Design` figma file
+Perform a full export of all `Published Icons` the `Pierre Design` Figma file

 Do this by selecting all the icons but not the art board and in the bottom right click `Export XXX Layers` and make sure to point it to a `./svg` folder at the